 Marc: We’re also working on reducing our plastic footprint.
 According to the Worldwatch Institute, the average North American consumes 100 kilograms of plastic each year, mostly in the form of packaging.
 We recently implemented a SodaStream® trial program to reduce the usage of disposable plastic bottles and aluminum cans at the office.

-Robert: One of the most effective ways for us to bring about change is through our work with our customers.
-We already help our customers build quantitative methods to prioritize decisions to address environmental, social and economic challenges.
-Additionally, the Copperleaf Value Framework allows customers to include sustainability impacts when making their trade-off decisions.
+Robert: One of the most effective ways for us to bring about change is through our work with our clients.
+We already help our clients build quantitative methods to prioritize decisions to address environmental, social and economic challenges.
+Additionally, the Copperleaf Value Framework allows clients to include sustainability impacts when making their trade-off decisions.
 We also have wildfire risk models in development, which will be extremely useful for planning more resilient infrastructure in the face of a changing climate.

 How do you come up with new initiatives?

 Christo: We all have different perspectives on being “green” and we bring our different viewpoints together to help improve our current processes.
 There are also “grass roots” initiatives when others outside of the Green Team help us raise awareness.
 Serena Chan and Anna Leong, two of our software developers, did a great job of educating our colleagues about Styrofoam recycling.
 Through their efforts, a lot of Styrofoam stayed out of the trash and was properly recycled.
 It’s inspiring to see how small actions can have a great ripple effect.

 Diego: We start by focusing on the most visible items, like lighting and kitchen waste, observe what happens around the office, and discuss improvements as a team.
 We are currently working on some new initiatives, such as improving energy conservation with efficient light controls, education of proper garbage disposal, and reducing the usage of single use items like plastic cutlery and disposable drink containers.